johndo100/opi-zero3/README.md

 Just look for name of the executable file, it may contain: arm64, armv8, aarch64.

 In my experience, Orange Pi Zero3 can run many programs just like Raspberry Pi 3 which has same CPU implementing.
-You may expect some features don't fully work (e.g GPIO) because Orange Pi support simply not same level as Raspberry.
+You may expect some features don't fully work (e.g GPIO) because Orange Pi support is simply not the same level as Raspberry.

 After all, I definitely recommend this board.
 It worth the money.